byggkpi/bsDD-Norwegian-Dictionaries/README.md

 [ByggKPI Beskrivelse](https://search.bsdd.buildingsmart.org/uri/byggkpi/bkpi_beskrivelse/0.0) - the goal is to test the possibility to enrich the elements in the model with parameters of the Norwegian Standard NS3420.

 For the creation of this dictionaries, it was followed the instructions in [bsDD repository on GitHub](https://github.com/buildingSMART/bSDD/tree/master).
-The JSON files imported to bsDD can be found in the respective folder.
+The imported JSON files can be found here in the respective folder.

 This dictionaries might, according to the upload instructions from buildinSMART, be switched off in case of not being maintained.